aeturrell/specification_curve/README.rst

     sc.fit(estimator=sm.Logit)  # sm.Probit also works
     sc.plot()

-* The style of specification flexes for very large numbers of specifications
+* The style of specification plot flexes for very large numbers of specifications

 .. code-block:: python